cristianmtr/emacs/README.md

 - helm mode for M-x;
 - company-mode for completions: C-/ ;
+- dabbrev with C-SPC;
+- scroll down with C-M-n and up with C-M-p;
 - undo-tree: editing history as a tree, with branches, rather than a stack: C-x u;
 - file explorer with nav-mode: F8;
 - markdown-mode editor;